 Design Thinking is a human-centered, empirical research method that employs user-centric methods (e.g., customer discovery interviews, focus groups, usability studies) to solve problems and develop products and applications that people want.

-People (e.g., founders, product managers, developers, engineers) engage in design thinking when they set aside their egos and plans and conduct customer discovery interviews; focus groups, usability studies.
+People (e.g., founders, product managers, developers, engineers) engage in design thinking when they set aside their egos and endeavor to listen to consumers and stakeholders in a probleplans and conduct customer discovery interviews; focus groups, usability studies.

 Design Thinking may also be referred to as Venture Design.

 Design Thinking is an epistemology, an ideology, a way of developing knowledge claims.
 Design Thinking presumes people (e.g., founders, product managers, developers, engineers) should build not what they believe a customer needs but rather what the customer tells them they need.